hyrrot/hyrrot.github.io/content/about/index.md

 ### About this web site

-The website provides the ability to write down Hyrrot's thoughts on daily life and, when necessary, to record and publish Hyrrot's open-source artifacts.
+The title of this website, "Pays des Merveilles d'Hyrrot" is French and translates to "Hyrrot's Wonderland" in English.

-I will try to provide articles in both Japanese/English, but for various reasons, some articles will be available in only one of the languages.
-Thanks for your understanding.
+Hyrrot writes down his thoughts in his daily life and, when necessary, records and publishes Hyrrot's open-source artifacts.
+He also wants to find and try out some interesting technology, and in that respect, it is a "wonderland" as the title suggests.

 ### About Hyrrot